vant7e/NIH_MEG/README.md

 	5: picket_fence (0.00)
 	  *NEED TO BE MANUALLY CORRECT*

+# sc_10sec_10.py

-# 3 sc_10sec_10.py: Extracted from Growth_cropped.mo4 video every 10 seconds* Extension for sc_10_sec_10.py:
+Extracted from Growth_cropped.mo4 video every 10 seconds* Extension for sc_10_sec_10.py:

  	# the image filenames to be in the format of frame_time_in_second.jpg,
    	# can be saved as the results as a JSON file and exported as a CSV or text file indicating the further recognized object classes in each frame, easier for post-processing.
 	# Applied to next steps database_for_post_processing_pathway = 'database_pprc.py'

+# database_pprc.py

-# 4 database_pprc.py: containing frames.json file from video, which includes class labels for further object recognition task in annotated images, and export a CSV or text file indicating what kind of object class is recognized in each frame
+Contains frames.json file from video, which includes class labels for further object recognition task in annotated images, and export a CSV or text file indicating what kind of object class is recognized in each frame

  	#Create a list to store frame-to-class mapping
  	frame_to_class = []
  	for result in detection_results:
     	frame_number = result['frame_number']  # Assuming 'frame_number' is present
     	class_label = result['class_label']    # Assuming 'class_label' is present
     	frame_to_class.append({'frame_number': frame_number, 'class_label': class_label})

-	can access object detection results like bounding box coordinates and class labels for each frame in your loop, and also access the frame-to-class mapping from the exported CSV or text file as needed for further analysis or reporting.
+Can access object detection results like bounding box coordinates and class labels for each frame in your loop, and also access the frame-to-class mapping from the exported CSV or text file as needed for further analysis or reporting:

  	# result_pathway = 'image_data.csv'

 # Results